se-tuebingen/shonan-203-website/02_attending.markdown

 ## Travel

 The venue provides [detailed travel information](https://www.shonan-village.co.jp/eng/access/) for reaching the venue from Narita and Haneda airports, via Japan's excellent rail network and then a short [local bus ride](https://hnd-bus.com/line/guide/board.html).
 Shonan Village Center is at the last stop on bus route 16, "Shonan Kokusaimura Center mae".
-You will need cash (coins or a Y1000 note) or a SUICA/PASMO card for the bus fare.
+You will need cash (coins or a &yen;1000 note) or a SUICA/PASMO card for the bus fare.

 Currently, all visitors to Japan must register **in advance** for immigration clearance and customs, via [Visit Japan Web](https://vjw-lp.digital.go.jp/en/).
 You can do this up to two weeks before arrival, and need to complete it at least **six hours before landing** in Japan.
-NII will send more information.
+NII will send more information in due course.